WKR92/haunted-matter/src/content/obsidian/Rules.md

 ### **Critical Damage**

 - Actual physical injuries.
-- You roll 3 **critical damage dice**:
+- You roll your **critical damage dice**:
     - **6**: no effect.
     - **4–5**: gain +3 **fatigue** (max 9), lose 1 **critical damage die**, and remain standing.
-    - **1–3**: lose 1 **critical damage die**, fall unconscious.
-If no one heals you by your next turn → you die.
+    - **1–3**: everything from the partial‐success result, but you fall unconscious.
+If nobody heals you before your next turn → you die.
 Out of combat → only one person may attempt your rescue.
-In both cases they must get a full success on a **medicine** test.
+In both cases they must get a full success on a **Medicine** test.
 - Critical damage dice return after a **week of rest**.

 ---